-Small- and Mid-Sized Companies Risk.
-The Portfolio's investments in securities issued by small- and mid-sized companies, which can include smaller companies offering emerging products or services, may involve greater risks than are customarily associated with larger, more established companies.
-Securities issued by small- and mid-sized companies tend to be more volatile and somewhat more speculative than securities issued by larger or more established companies and may underperform as compared to the securities of larger or more established companies.
+Mid-Sized Companies Risk.
+The Portfolio's investments in securities issued by mid-sized companies may involve greater risks than are customarily associated with larger, more established companies.
+Securities issued by mid-sized companies tend to be more volatile than securities issued by larger or more established companies and may underperform as compared to the securities of larger or more established companies.